microsoft/Windows-IoT-Samples/VirtualMicrophoneArrayDriver/README.md

 Limitations in the sample:
 * All input streams must use the same format - this sample performs no format conversion.
 * There is no mechanism to control the gain of the input streams.
-* The metadata for the microphone array geometry is hardcoded and CMicArrayMiniportTopology::PropertyHandlerMicArrayGeometry should be updated in micarraytopo.cpp should be updated to reflect the actual physical characteristics of the microphone array.
+* The metadata for the microphone array geometry is hardcoded
+* CMicArrayMiniportTopology::PropertyHandlerMicArrayGeometry should be updated in micarraytopo.cpp to reflect the actual physical characteristics of the microphone array.